Eyezy Review 2024: Is It a Good Way to Monitor Your Kids?

 Eyezy Ease of Use

-As the above picture shows, Eyezy’s web-based dashboard will update to display new events added to the events calendar on the kid’s device every 15 minutes, no matter the connection it’s on.
-However, it will only update videos every 15 minutes if it detects a device connected to a Wi-Fi network.
+Eyezy’s web-based dashboard by default updates every 15 minutes by default, no matter the connection with a few exceptions — for example, the screenshot above shows it only updates videos if it detects a device connected to a Wi-Fi network.
 You can reduce this update interval to as little as 5 minutes between updates, but Eyezy recommends you keep it at 15 minutes, as any lower can use a lot of data.
 I like how you can make these adjustments, but I’d rather just get quick updates on everything like parental control tools such as Qustodio offer.

 Overall, Eyezy’s web dashboard is straightforward to use.
 It’s simple, with most features accessible in one click.
 If you set it up correctly, you can also monitor your kid’s device out-of-the-box without needing to adjust any settings.